-6.1 Words used in this clause that are defined in the GST Law have the meaning given in the GST Law.
-Unless otherwise specified, all Fees are exclusive of GST and must be calculated without regard to GST.
+6.1 Unless otherwise specified, all Fees are exclusive of GST and must be calculated without regard to GST.

-6.2 If a supply made under these Customer Terms or a Contract is a taxable supply, the recipient of that taxable supply (Recipient) must, in addition to any other consideration, pay to the party making the taxable supply (Supplier) the amount of GST in respect of the supply.
+6.2 If a supply made under these Customer Terms or a Contract is a taxable supply or subject to GST, the recipient of that taxable supply (Recipient) must, in addition to any other consideration, pay to the party making the taxable supply (Supplier) the amount of GST in respect of the supply within 14 (fourteen) days of the issue date of the invoice.
 The Recipient will only be required to pay an amount of GST to the Supplier if and when the Supplier provides a valid tax invoice to the Recipient in respect of the taxable supply.

-6.3 If there is an adjustment to a taxable supply made under these Customer Terms or a Contract then the Supplier must provide an adjustment note to the Recipient.
-The amount of a party’s entitlement under these Customer Terms or a Contract to recovery or compensation for any of its costs, expenses or liabilities is reduced by the input tax credits to which that party is entitled in respect of those costs, expenses or liabilities.
+6.3 If there is an adjustment to a taxable supply made under these Customer Terms or a Contract then the Supplier must provide an adjustment note to the Recipient or otherwise account for the GST adjustment in accordance with GST Law.
+The amount of a party’s entitlement under these Customer Terms or a Contract to recovery or compensation for any of its costs, expenses or liabilities is reduced by the input tax credits, or equivalent under the GST Law, to which that party is entitled to recover in respect of those costs, expenses or liabilities.

 6.5 All Other Countries: For sales of any Course(s) in countries other than the European Union, the Customer is responsible for remitting the taxes to the appropriate taxing authority (which may be different to the taxing authority in the Customer’s resident location).

-6.6 We do not provide you with tax advice and you should consult your own tax advisor.
+6.6 The parties shall otherwise comply with the GST Law.
+We do not provide you with tax advice and you should consult your own tax advisor.

 7. Term and termination